JuliaPhysics/SolidStateDetectors.jl/docs/src/man/detector_geometries.md

     "class":"InvertedCoax",  // either "Coax", "BEGe", "InvertedCoax"
     "type":"p", // either "p", "ptype", "p-type", "n", "ntype" or "n-type" "cyclic":0, // The periodicity of the detector in degree.
-                // `0` means complete symmetric in θ -> 2D simulation.
+                // `0` means complete symmetric in φ -> 2D simulation.
                 // The condition "360 / `cyclic` = n; n = 1, 2, 3, ..." must be fulfilled.
-    "mirror_symmetry_θ": "true", // set to true, if a mirror symmetry exists within the periodicity specified via `cyclic` "materials":{
+    "mirror_symmetry_φ": "true", // set to true, if a mirror symmetry exists within the periodicity specified via `cyclic` "materials":{
         "detector":"HPGe",  // Material of the detector
         "environment":"Vacuum" // Material of the environment